rbelling/vuejs-gilt/partials/04-usage-community.md

 # Vue.js community

 Vue was created by Evan You, a former google employee, who is now working full time on the framework.
-The community is growing really fast and has been supporting the development of new features, and even if the framework isn't backed by a large corporation, the [number of open issues](https://github.com/issues) on GitHub is really low comparing to other frameworks.
+The community is growing really fast and has been supporting the development of new features, and even if the framework isn't backed by a large corporation, the [number of open issues][issues] on GitHub is really low comparing to other frameworks.

 # Market adoption
 Big players that use vue (alibaba, optimizely)